Muhd-Mairaj/flask-react-project/README.md

 The only thing required for the PWA path would to register a service worker.
 More details of making a PWA through `Create-React-App` can be found at this page: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

 #### A word About the current state of the app
 If you tried to test the application, it would appear pretty basic.
-In its current stage, priority was given to the Authentication and Security features, developing a good foundation structure that promotes expandingdevelopment
+In its current stage, priority was given to the Authentication and Security features, developing a good foundation structure that promotes expanding the development

 ### Project Descrition